jruynno/aws-serverless-web-identity/README.md

 * Users log in using their Google ID.

-* The application retrieves and displays images from a private S3 bucket using presigned URLs.
+* The application retrieves and displays Images from a private S3 bucket using presigned URLs.

 ## Stages